Construction on Campus

 Features of the hospital include specially designed therapy and support spaces, including gyms, a hydrotherapy pool, kitchens and rehabilitation courtyards.
 In addition to this, ACT Health is partnering with the University of Canberra to provide a research and teaching facility.
 It will continue the ACT’s integration of clinical and teaching environments for the benefit of our current and future health care providers.

 Construction of the hospital commenced in early 2016 and is expected to be complete in 2018

-The car park will also house three retail outlets facing east toward the hospital.
-The opening of the carpark to the public will coincide with operational commencement of UCPH in 2018.
-Additionally, an extension of Pantoworra Street will be completed in line with the carpark, directly linking the health precinct to the University.
+The public opening of the car park will coincide with operational commencement of the UCPH in 2018.
+Additionally, an extension of Pantowora Street will be completed concurrently, directly linking the Health Precinct to the University Heartland.

 Access to the work site will be undertaken via Pantowora St, with clearly marked signs highlighting the site entrance.
 All effort will be taken to minimise impact to the normal functioning of the University during the construction period.